A bone density test can help measure the strength of our bones. It’s especially important for older adults and people with certain health conditions.

-On the day of your test, you may eat normally but your technician will ask you to avoid taking any calcium supplements or medications for osteopenia or osteoporosis.
+On the day of your test, you may eat normally, but your technician will ask you to avoid taking any calcium supplements.
 Wear loose, comfortable clothing with no metal zippers or buttons.

 What Do My Results Mean?

-Typically, results are given in the form of a “T score,” a measurement that compares how much bone you have with that of a healthy young adult of your gender.
-A low T score indicates possible bone loss.
+Typically, results are given in the form of a “T score.”
+This measurement compares how much bone you have with that of a healthy young adult of your gender.
+A low T score indicates possible bone loss or osteoporosis.